[Exclusive] Lobbyist register to be tightened after Monsanto case

 Commissioner Frans Timmermans, under the Juncker Commission, had insisted on making it compulsory.

 But the European Parliament revolted, claiming MEPs should be able to meet anyone - even if not registered as a lobbyist.
+MEPs instead introduced rules requiring committee chairs and people who lead legislative files to publish their meetings with lobbyists.

 Vera Jourova, the commission's vice-president for values and transparency, has since taken over the file from Timmermans.

-Note: This article was updated 27 May 2020 at 16:52 to reflect some MEPs are required to publish their meetings with lobbyists.